Automattic/big-sky-agents/README.md

 -   Needs work to get CLI working again.
 -   MLFlow and/or LangSmith integration for prompt monitoring and evaluation.
--   Editor integrations (e.g. to be used with existing Big Sky front-end)
+-   Editor integrations (e.g. to be used in the editor)
 -   Lots of documentation and examples needed.
 -   Add more self-hosted and WPCOM-hosted remote tools, like our Odie knowledge base for the WP Support Bot.
 -   Add "back-end" agents which have a model limited set of tools but can operate in the background, e.g. via wp-cron, as distinguished from front-end agents which can manipulate blocks etc.